microsoft/azuredevopslabs/labs/vstsextend/terraform/readme.md

 ## Overview

-[Terraform](https://www.terraform.io/intro/index.html) is a tool for building, changing, and versioning infrastructure safely and efficiently.
+[Terraform](https://www.terraform.io/intro/index.html) is a tool for building, changing and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular cloud service providers as well as custom in-house solutions.

-Configuration files describe to Terraform the components needed to run a single application or your entire datacenter.
+Configuration files describe to **Terraform** the components needed to run a single application or your entire datacenter.
 Terraform generates an execution plan describing what it will do to reach the desired state, and then executes it to build the described infrastructure.
 As the configuration changes, Terraform is able to determine what changed and create incremental execution plans which can be applied.

 ### What’s covered in this lab

 In this lab, you will see

-1. How open source tools, such as Terraform can be leveraged to implement Infrastructure as Code (IaC)
+1. How open source tools, such as Terraform can be leveraged to implement Infrastructure as Code (**IaC**)
 1. How to automate your infrastructure deployments in the Cloud with Terraform and Azure Pipelines

 ### Before you begin

-1. Refer the [Getting Started](https://github.com/Hoyg/azuredevopslabs/blob/master/labs/vstsextend/Setup) page before you begin following the exercises.
+1. Refer to the [Getting Started](../Setup/) page before you begin following the exercises.

-1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77382&Name=Terraform) to provision the project on your Azure DevOps organization.
+1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77382&Name=Terraform){:target="_blank"} to provision the project on your Azure DevOps organization.
    This URL will automatically select **Terraform** template in the demo generator.
 If you want to try other projects, use this URL instead -https://azuredevopsdemogenerator.azurewebsites.net/

-   Follow the [simple walkthrough](https://docs.microsoft.com/en-us/azure/devops/demo-gen/use-vsts-demo-generator-v2?view=vsts) to know how to use the Azure DevOps Demo Generator.
+   Follow the [simple walkthrough](https://docs.microsoft.com/en-us/azure/devops/demo-gen/use-vsts-demo-generator-v2?view=vsts){:target="_blank"} to know how to use the Azure DevOps Demo Generator.

 ## Exercise 1: Examine the Terraform file (IaC) in your Source code
 In this lab, you will use PartsUnlimited which is an example eCommerce website developed using .Net Core.
 You will examine the terraform file which helps you to provision the Azure Resources required to deploy PartsUnlimited website.

-1. Navigate to the project you created above using [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77382&Name=Terraform)
+1. Navigate to the project you created above using [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77382&Name=Terraform){:target="_blank"}

 1. Select **Repos**.
 Switch to **terraform** branch.